Using AI to support information retrieval

 Research Rabbit

-- Search works with keywords, author name, DOI address, etc.
+- The search works with keywords, author names, DOI addresses, etc.

 Semantic Scholar

-- Search works traditionally with keywords, similar to Google Scholar.
+- The search works traditionally with keywords, similar to Google Scholar.

 Author: Minna Kivinen